Giorgos Karagounis: Fulham

 On 11 September 2012, Karagounis left Panathinaikos to join English Premier League side Fulham on a free transfer.
 Karagounis became the eighth Greek player from the Euro 2004-winning side to play in the Premier League, after Nikos Dabizas, Stelios Giannakopoulos, Vassilios Lakis, Theodoros Zagorakis, Angelos Basinas and Kostas Chalkias.
 Speaking at Fulham's Motspur Park Training Ground, Karagounis said, "I'm delighted to have signed for Fulham Football Club and I am excited by a new challenge in England and the Premier League.
 I'm looking forward to working under Martin Jol and playing alongside some fantastic players at this Club."
 Then-Fulham manager Martin Jol added, "Giorgos Karagounis has a wealth of club and international experience and I'm happy that he's joined us for this season.
 He's been an influential player for his club sides and is a renowned player in world football as he's about to become the most-capped player for Greece.
 He brings many certain qualities to our squad."

 Karagounis made his debut for the club in the Premier League on 29 September 2012, against Manchester City at Craven Cottage, coming on in the 81st minute to replace Chris Baird.
 Karagounis played the full 90 minutes for Fulham in their 4–0 loss to Liverpool at Anfield.
 He scored his first goal in England on 5 January 2013 in the FA Cup against Blackpool in the 80th minute, with a "stunning 25-yard half-volley" which went in off the underside of the crossbar; the match ended 1–1.
 On 12 January 2013, a week after his FA Cup strike, he scored his first Premier League goal against Wigan Athletic in the 22nd minute.

 Karagounis was 1 of 12 players released by Fulham at the end of the 2012–13 season.

 However, Karagounis declared his interest to return to Fulham through his agent Paschalis Tountouris.
 On 9 July 2013, Karagounis signed a new one-year deal to rejoin Fulham.
 In his second season with the Cottagers, Karagounis scored his only goal in a 4–3 loss for League Cup against Leicester City when he equalised with just three minutes to play, but could not prevent Leicester from scoring a late winner.
 Karagounis suffered from muscle problems throughout the season, but on 19 April 2014, he came on as a substitute in his last match for the club in a 3–1 away defeat against Tottenham Hotspur.
 Fulham was relegated from the Premier League at the end of the season.

-Karagounis was one of nine players released by Fulham in the summer of 2014.
+Karagounis was one of nine players released by Fulham in the summer of 2014, and retired from football after the 2014 FIFA World Cup.